-Heavy rainfall to persist in Guwahati till Saturday, IMD issues red alert for 5 Assam districts
+Assam: Heavy rainfall to persist in Guwahati until Saturday, IMD issues red alert

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Satellite imagery from INSAT 3DS at 2:45 PM IST on Friday revealed widespread convective clouds across Assam, with particularly deep convection over the western and central parts of the state, ASDMA said in a statement.
+Satellite imagery from INSAT 3DS at 2:45 PM IST today revealed widespread convective clouds across Assam, with particularly deep convection over the western and central parts of the state, ASDMA said in a statement.

 This indicates a high probability (over 75%) of moderate rainfall in the next 1 to 3 hours, accompanied by squally winds reaching speeds of 40-50 kmph and gusting up to 60 kmph, it said.